 BROUGHT TO YOU BY ESOR

-Artificial Intelligence is the hottest topic in radiology right now, and the ESR and ESOR are excited to announce their first event on Artificial Intelligence, in Barcelona, Spain, on April 5-6, 2019 entitled:
+Artificial Intelligence is the hottest topic in radiology right now, and the ESR and ESOR are excited to announce their second event on Artificial Intelligence on July 20-23, 2020 entitled:

 „Intelligence.
 Innovation.
 Imaging.

 AI in Oncologic Imaging.

 An ESR Premium Event brought to you by ESOR.”